fracpete/bootstrapp/README.md

 -e, --scripts
 	If enabled, shell/batch scripts get generated to launch the main class.

+-b, --spring-boot
+	If enabled, a spring-boot jar is generated utilizing the main class (single jar with all dependencies contained).

 -l, --launch
 	If enabled, the supplied main class will get launched.